Funeral Directors Category: South East England

 Her way of working is completely legal, completely professional and utterly refreshing – in a sector typified by men dressed in Victorian tailcoats and top hats, glossy expensive vehicles or horse-drawn carriages complete with nodding plumes and extraordinarily costly wooden boxes, and a society that has somehow come to believe all this is necessary to ‘show respect’ to the deceased, Nikki’s approach cuts straight through that.
 She offers an alternative funeral arrangement process, a simple, straightforward and uncomplicated one.
 “My aim is to give you my personal attention so that the funeral is as stress free as possible, leaving a lasting memory of a celebration to mark the closing of a special person’s life,” she says.

 Nikki will come to you at your home to talk about the funeral arrangements, at a time that suits you, and paperwork is completed at your home or hers.
-She uses family and friends to collect people who die in the community and on the day of the funeral, and, while looking after people who have died is obviously a fundamental requirement for a funeral director, Nikki has gone to the people who do this best – the immensely experienced and professional mortuary staff at St. Mary’s Hospital in Newport.
+When it comes to the care of people who have died in hospital, Nikki has gone to the people who do this best – the immensely experienced and professional mortuary staff at St. Mary’s Hospital in Newport.
 “I knocked on the door of the bereavement services with my business plan and was quite expecting them to stay no, but they didn’t,” said Nikki, “The manager at the time invited me in and we started talking about how it could work.”

-Two long years of discussions with the Isle of Wight NHS Trust about Nikki’s proposal eventually resulted in a contract which provides all the professional care for people who have died, in the superb facilities at St. Mary’s, for which the Trust receives a fee to cover staff and facility costs.
+Two long years of discussions with the Isle of Wight NHS Trust about Nikki’s proposal eventually resulted in a contract which provides all the professional care for people who have died in the hospital right there in the superb mortuary facilities at St. Mary’s, for which the Trust receives a fee to cover staff and facility costs.

 Mortuary manager Gary was away when we visited, so Louise showed us around the entire immaculate mortuary facilities, which were among the best we’ve visited.

 The arrangement between Bright-Hill and the Isle of Wight NHS Trust means that all the practical care is done by the Mortuary Team, and the people whose funerals are being arranged by Nikki stay in the care of Gary, Louise and the team until the morning of the funeral.
-If somebody dies elsewhere, Nikki will take her partner and another family member (or trusted close friend) to collect and take them to St. Mary’s mortuary where they will stay until the funeral date.
+If somebody dies elsewhere, Nikki will take her partner and another family member (or trusted close friend) to collect and take them to her small, immaculate mortuary space on a private estate.

-If you want to visit your relative prior to the funeral, then the Mortuary Team will arrange an appointment for you to come and spend time in their lovely spacious room.
+If your relative has died in hospital and you want to spend time with them prior to the funeral, then the Mortuary Team will arrange an appointment for you to come and spend time in their lovely spacious room.
 There is a comfortable waiting area from which you can come and go, and you’ll be given complete privacy for as long as you want.
 It’s exactly as it would be if they were being looked after at a funeral director’s premises, but you won’t have had to pay for them to be collected and transported elsewhere.

 On the day of the funeral, Nikki’s staff will arrive in a custom vehicle, carefully ‘dressed’ inside to create a special space for the coffin to travel in.
 The simple oak veneer coffin provided as part of the funeral cost is taken into the mortuary, and your relative will be carefully laid in their coffin by the Mortuary Team.
 The coffin will then be driven to the crematorium in East Cowes where Nikki will be waiting, and together she and her staff will take the coffin into the crematorium chapel and place it on the catafalque, bowing in respect before retiring.
 This takes place in the quiet of the early morning on the day of the funeral, accompanied just by the sound of birdsong and the breeze in the trees in the grounds.
 “It’s a really special moment,” says Nikki.